fg6/seq_factotum/README.md

 	$ cd seq_factotum
 	$ ./install.sh

-To run, add the factotum 'bin' folder location to your PATH, then run:
+To run, add the factotum 'bin' folder location to your PATH before running:

 	$ PATH=/full/path/to/seq_factotum/bin/:$PATH

+Example: Check stats for a fasta:

 	$ factotum.py -f file.fasta --stats

+Example: Print to file only sequences longer than 10Kbp and shorter than 100kbp:

+	$ factotum.py -f file.fasta --min 10000 --max 100000

 ## External packages